zxc916684603/ecs/intl.en-US/Product Introduction/Instances/Preemptible instance.md

 ## Guaranteed duration {#valid .section}

 When a preemptible instance is created, it has a guaranteed duration of one hour, namely, the first hour after it is run.
 During this period, the instance is not released because of stock shortage, and you can run services on the instance as usual.
 Beyond the guaranteed duration, the market price and stock is checked every five minutes.
-If the market price at any given point in time is higher than your bid or the instance type stock is insufficient, your preemptible instance will be automatically released.
+If the market price at any given point of time is higher than your bid or the instance type stock is insufficient, your preemptible instance will be automatically released.

 ## Price and billing {#section_mdc_jt5_ydb .section}